NuSTAR/nustar_solar/README.md

 Intended mostly for pro users (BG, LG, IGH, AM), as this requires SSWIDL to run.

-solar_convert_YYYYMMDD:
+solar_convert:

-These directories should be usable with "vanilla" IDL, the AstroLib, Coyote Graphics Library, and nustar-idl.
-Will included instructions for what offsets to apply for each CHU offsets combination.
+This directories should be usable with "vanilla" IDL, the AstroLib, Coyote Graphics Library, and nustar-idl.

+offset_files:

+Directory tree that contains the offets for each of the sequence IDs and CHU combinations.
+Produced by the code in solar_alignment.